vmware-tanzu/velero/site/content/docs/v0.11.0/expose-minio.md

+---
-# Expose Minio outside your cluster
+title: "Expose Minio outside your cluster"
+layout: docs
+---

 When you run commands to get logs or describe a backup, the Velero server generates a pre-signed URL to download the requested items.
 To access these URLs from outside the cluster -- that is, from your Velero client -- you need to make Minio available outside the cluster.
 You can: